 Additionally, we accept payment from our CLEAR Plus Members through credit card transactions, certain online payment service providers and mobile payment platforms.
 The ability to access credit card information on a real-time basis without having to proactively reach out to the Members each time we process an auto-renewal payment is critical to our success and a seamless experience for our users.
 However, if we or a third party experiences a data security breach involving credit card information, affected cardholders will often cancel their credit cards.
 In the case of a breach experienced by a third party, the more sizable the third party's customer base and the greater the number of credit card accounts impacted, the more likely it is that our users would be impacted by such a breach.
-To the extent our CLEAR Plus Members are ever affected by such a breach experienced by us or a third party, affected Members, and even if we could, some Members' new credit card information may not be obtained and some pending transactions may not be processed, which could materially adversely affect our business, financial condition and results of operations.
+To the extent our CLEAR Plus Members are ever affected by such a breach experienced by us or a third party, affected Members would need to be contacted to obtain new credit card information and process any pending transactions.
+It is likely that we would not be able to reach all affected Members, and even if we could, some Members' new credit card information may not be obtained and some pending transactions may not be processed, which could materially adversely affect our business, financial condition and results of operations.